Honda Pilot: Model year changes

-2019 facelift

-For the 2019 model year, Honda has refreshed the Pilot inside and out.
+In June 2018, for the 2019 model year, Honda refreshed the Pilot inside and out.
 The powertrain for the Pilot has remained unchanged, but Honda did revise the nine-speed transmission and start-stop system that are only found on the Touring and Elite trims.
-The exterior now featured new bumpers, grille, wheels, standard LED headlights, and revised tail lights.
-A hands-free tailgate is now available.
+The exterior featured new bumpers, grille, wheels, standard LED headlights, and revised tail lights.
+A hands-free tailgate became available.
 In the interior, the gauge cluster is replaced with a new one, similar to the one found on the Odyssey.
 The infotainment system is updated with the latest HondaLink software and it also features the CabinControl app (also found in the Odyssey).
-4G LTE hotspot, CabinTalk, and a new rear entertainment system are now available.
+4G LTE hotspot, CabinTalk, and a new rear entertainment system became available.
 The volume slider has also been replaced with a volume knob.
 Honda has replaced the steering wheel with a new design, also from the Odyssey.
-Honda Sensing is now standard on all trim levels for the Pilot.
+Honda Sensing became standard on all trim levels for the Pilot.

-2020 changes

-For the 2020 model year, a new Black Edition trim was added to the lineup.
+In July 2019, for the 2020 model year, a new Black Edition trim was added to the lineup.